 Students in the Marketing specialization choose courses to prepare themselves for careers ranging from market research, product management, advertising, public relations, sales and account management, to retailing, e-business, distribution management, strategic marketing planning, and entrepreneurial marketing.

-Base courses (for all Marketing tracks)
+Base courses (for both Marketing tracks)

 Brand Management track courses